Christian August Crusius: Philosophical work

 Crusius's chief theological works are Hypomnemata ad theologiam propheticam (1764–78), and Kurzer Entwurf den Moraltheologie (Short Outline of Moral Theology; 1772–73); his most important philosophical work is Entwurf der notwendingen Venunftwahrheiten reprinted Darmstadt: Wissenschaftliche Buchgesellschaft, 1963.
 He opposed innovation in such matters as the accepted authorship of canonical writings, verbal inspiration, and the treatment of persons and events in the Old Testament as types of the New.
-His views have influenced later evangelical students of the Old Testament, such as EW Hengstenberg and Franz Delitzsch.
+His views have influenced later evangelical students of the Old Testament, such as Ernst Wilhelm Hengstenberg and Franz Delitzsch.

 There is a full notice of Crusius in Ersch and Gruber's Allgemeine Encyclopädie.
-See also JE Erdmann's History of Philosophy; Anton Marquardt, Kant und Crusius; and article in Herzog-Hauck, Realencyklopädie (1898).
+See also Johann Eduard Erdmann's History of Philosophy; Anton Marquardt, Kant und Crusius; and article in Herzog-Hauck, Realencyklopädie (1898).